-IMO has always paid great attention to the improvement of navigational safety.
+IMO has always paid great attention to the enhancement of navigational safety.

 Since the inception of IMCO (former IMO), existing international rules have been inherited by it and a whole new series of measures have been introduced, in the form of conventions, recommendations and other instruments.
 The best known and most important of these measures are conventions, three of which are particularly relevant to navigation.
-These are the International Convention for the Safety of Life at Sea (SOLAS), 1974, as amended; the Convention on the International Regulations for Preventing Collisions at Sea (COLREG), 1972; and the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW), 1978, as amended.
+These are the International Convention for the Safety of Life at Sea (SOLAS), 1974; the Convention on the International Regulations for Preventing Collisions at Sea (COLREG), 1972; and the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW), 1978.